flintlib/flint/doc/source/ca.rst

-    * If *x* is quadratic, it will be expressed as an element of `\mathbb{Q}(\sqrt{N})` where *N* has no small repeated factors (obtained by performing a smooth factorisation of the discriminant).
+    * If *x* is quadratic, it will be expressed as an element of `\mathbb{Q}(\sqrt{N})` where *N* has no small repeated factors (obtained by performing a smooth factorization of the discriminant).

     * TODO: if possible, coerce *x* to a low-degree cyclotomic field.